 This Apple Butter the easiest apple butter recipe you’ll ever make.
-Also the most delicious apple butter recipe!
+Also the most delicious recipe!
+Prepare it in the slow cooker, instant pot, or on the stove top.

 Apple butter without sugar